 Karkidaka Chikitsa- Top 4 Ayurvedic Treatments in Monsoon

 Rainfall is a welcome respite from high temperatures, being quite cool for most of July-September.
 In the Malayalam calendar, Karkidaka – the last month of the year falls during the monsoon season .
 It is considered as a month of poverty and diseases.
 Your immunity will be at its lowest during this month.
 And this is when Karkidaka Chikitsa – an exclusive Ayurvedic therapy – plays its part.
 What is Karkidaka Chikitsa?
 Karkidaka chikitsa, also known as Monsoon treatment in Ayurveda, is a therapeutic style that originated in Kerala’s traditional healing practices.
 Karkidaka Chikitsa helps improve your immunity and physical and mental strength.
 It also helps remove toxins from your body and bring back a healthy, rejuvenated you!
 Let us look into the depths of Karkidaka Chikitsa exploring its essence and benefits.
 Common Karkidaka Chikitsa Methods Here are the common treatment methods of Karkidaka Chikitsa that helps build your immunity.
 Abhyanga (Oil Massage) Abhyanga is a traditional Ayurvedic oil massage practice that uses warm herbal oils on the entire body.
 Benefits of Abhyanga Improved blood circulation: Abhyanga helps enhance blood circulation in the body.
 Detox the body: Abhyanga helps in loosening and liquefying body toxins and thereby makes excretion easier.
 Helps your skin glow: Regular use of oil on the skin helps to moisturise and soften your skin giving it a natural, healthy glow.
-Decrease Stress: As Abhyanga relaxes your body and mind, it reduces stress.
+Decrease Stress: As Abhyanga relaxes your body and mind, moreover, it reduces stress.
 How to Do Abhyanga?
-Take some oil in your palm and apply it gently on the top of your head – at the bregma.
+Take some oil in your palm and apply it gently on the top of your head – specifically, at the bregma.
 Then, use your fingers to massage the scalp (you can also choose to massage the oil along the length of your hair.)
 Then, massage your face.
 Follow by massaging your hands, feet, and the rest of your body.
 Use gentle, circular motions over joints, but with long strokes on limbs for the self-Abhyanga session at home.
 Wash it off with warm water after 20 minutes by taking a shower.
-Swedana Swedana or sudation therapy is a part of Panchakarma preparation.
+Swedana Swedana, or sudation therapy, is, in fact, a part of Panchakarma preparation.
 There are 13 types of Swedana.
 In each type, sweat is induced using different methods.
-Benefits of Swedana Reduces toxins: Swedana opens pores in the skin to help release toxins.
+Benefits of Swedana Reduces toxins: Swedana, therefore, opens pores in the skin to help, consequently, release toxins.
 Relieves muscle tension: The warm experience relaxes your muscles.
 Detoxification: Sweating helps remove toxins.
 Promotes respiratory health: The aroma from herbal steam helps clear sinus passageways and restore easy breathing.
 How to Do Swedana?
-You can get it done at an Ayurvedic hospital under the supervision of a qualified Ayurvedic doctor.
+You can, therefore, get it done at an Ayurvedic hospital under the supervision of a qualified Ayurvedic doctor.
 Panchakarma Panchakarma is, in fact, a full body cleansing therapy that not only helps detoxify the body but also brings back the balance of the Doshas.
 It includes five types of Ayurvedic treatments – Vamana (emesis), Virechana (purgation), Basti(enema), Nasya (nasal administration) and Rakta Mokshan (blood purification).
 Benefits of Panchakarma Detoxification: Panchakarma enables deep cleansing, removing toxins found in tissues and deeply embedded throughout the body.
 Balances Doshas: This therapy balances Vata, Pitta and Kapha doshas of the body.
 Improves digestion: Panchakarma improves the digestive fire (Agni) in the body hence it improves digestion and assimilation of nutrients.
 Improves immunity: When Panchakarma flushes out all toxins in the body, it helps to boost overall immune strength and function.
 How to Undergo Panchakarma?
 It is best to have the treatment under the guidance of a qualified doctor.
 An Ayurvedic doctor recommends the required Panchakarma treatment methods for a patient based on the patient’s Prakriti (body constitution) and health conditions.
-Nasya Nasya is the process in which oil is instilled via the nasal route.
+Nasya Nasya is, in fact, the process in which oil is instilled via the nasal route.
 It is especially helpful in the monsoon as it protects us from recurring respiratory issues.
 Benefits of Nasya Clears sinus: Nasya can clear congestion and sinus.
 Boosts respiratory health: It enhances the general function of your respiratory system to a great extent and relieves you from allergies, colds, etc. Great mental health: Nasya helps to obtain mental clarity and also cuts down the recurrence of headaches or migraines.
 Dosha balancing: It also helps balance the Vata and Kapha Doshas.
 How to Do Nasya?
 I recommend using Nasya Oil and Steaming Oil to do Nasya.
 Massage your face, neck and chest with Steaming Oil while applying slight pressure on sinus areas.
 Now, apply steam on your face, neck and chest, while covering your eyes using a blindfold.
 Lie back with your face raised upwards.
 Now, apply 2 drops of Nasya Oil in each nostril.
 Hold the position until you feel the oil enter your nasal cavity.
 The next step is very important – spit out the mucus.
 During Karkidaka month, Ayurveda hospitals and clinics in Kerala offer Karkidaka Chikitsa.
 It is an Ayurvedic therapy that includes a combination of Ayurvedic treatments and diet, especially of medicated rice gruel.
-This treatment is great for boosting your immunity and detoxifying your body.
-Read also: Monsoon Seasonal Care If you are struggling with any health issues, you can book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
-We have the best Ayurvedic doctors in Trivandrum who are always glad to helps you .
+This treatment is not only great for boosting your immunity, but also for detoxifying your body.
+Read also: Monsoon Seasonal Care If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
-You can also visit.
+You can also visit us at our hospital.

 Career in Ayurveda: My Journey and Insights

 After earning my Bachelor of Ayurvedic Medicine and Surgery (BAMS) degree, I believed my dynamic nature wasn’t suited for patient consultations.
 This led me to interview for a position at an insurance company in Dubai.
 In Dubai, without a medical license, options are limited to roles in insurance companies or similar fields.
 A Change in Perspective During the interview, I was asked why I wasn’t pursuing a career in consultations.
 I explained that I thought my dynamic nature wouldn’t fit into the structured world of patient care.
 This belief persisted until I started practicing Ayurveda.
 My first few patient interactions were eye-opening.
 Seeing patients recover and their satisfaction made me realize my true potential.
 I found that my dynamic nature allowed me to connect with patients on a deeper level.
 Consulting in Ayurveda became incredibly rewarding.
 The joy of seeing patients recover and the satisfaction of making a real difference in their lives was beyond any material gains.
 I realized that being an Ayurvedic doctor was about transforming lives and bringing happiness to others.
 Today, I lead a team of eight Ayurvedic doctors and twenty-four nutritionists trained in Ayurveda.
 Together, we have helped over 20,000 people from 61 countries heal through Ayurveda.
 This journey from a single practitioner to leading a diverse team has been immensely rewarding.
 It stands as a testament to the potential of Ayurveda and the impact it can have on people’s lives.
 Advice for Aspiring Ayurvedic Practitioners For those considering a career in Ayurveda, I have some advice based on my experiences: Embrace Consultations: Don’t shy away from patient consultations.
 The joy and fulfillment of treating someone are unmatched.
 Believe in Yourself: Confidence in your abilities is crucial.
 If I can achieve this, so can you.
 All you need is self-belief and hard work.
 Work Hard: There is no substitute for hard work.
 Unlike a 9 to 5 job, being an Ayurvedic doctor might require you to work round the clock.
 Your dedication will determine your success.
 The Reality of Ayurvedic Practice Practising Ayurveda is not just about the time spent with patients.
 It involves keeping detailed records of case studies, learning from each patient, revisiting textbooks, engaging with peers, and continuously striving to improve.
 Each patient encounter is a learning opportunity.
 Every patient presents a unique case, and each encounter teaches you something new.
 As the saying goes, “Practice makes perfect.”
 Each patient you treat will add to your experience, and by the time you’ve treated hundreds or thousands of patients, you’ll have a vast repository of knowledge to draw from.
 This continuous learning and improvement are what make Ayurveda a rewarding career.
 The challenges and Rewards One challenge of being an Ayurvedic doctor is maintaining a work-life balance.
 Unlike a typical 9 to 5 job, your work hours can be unpredictable.
 Patients may need your attention at any time.
 This can be demanding, but the rewards of helping people heal make it worthwhile.
 A quote I read encapsulates this well: “If you want to buy something without looking at the price tag, you have to work without looking at the clock.”
 Success in Ayurveda depends on the hours you put into your practice.
 One of the most fulfilling aspects of being an Ayurvedic doctor is the ability to transform lives.
 Over the years, I’ve seen countless patients recover from chronic illnesses and improve their quality of life.
 The gratitude and joy in their eyes are the greatest rewards.
 Knowing that I’ve made a positive impact on someone’s life is deeply fulfilling.
-The Role of an Ayurvedic Doctor As an Ayurvedic doctor, your role goes beyond diagnosing and treating illnesses.
+Also read: How I changed from ‘Shy’ to ‘Outspoken’ The Role of an Ayurvedic Doctor As an Ayurvedic doctor, your role goes beyond diagnosing and treating illnesses.
 You become a guide and mentor to your patients, helping them navigate their health journey.
 This involves educating them about Ayurveda, guiding them on lifestyle changes, and supporting them through their healing process.
 Building a strong relationship with your patients is crucial.
 Listening to their concerns, understanding their needs, and providing personalized care creates a trusting and supportive environment that promotes healing.
 Establishing a career in Ayurveda has been a rewarding journey.
 From initially doubting my fit in consultations to leading a successful team of practitioners, I’ve learned the true potential of Ayurveda and the impact it can have on people’s lives.
 So, to every beginniers who are looking forward to start a career in Ayurveda, be ready to work hard, and success will follow!
-If you are struggling with any health issues, you can book a consultation with us or give us a message via WhatsApp at +91 79074 89839.
-We have the Best Ayurvedic Doctors in Trivandrum who is always glad to helps you .
+If you are struggling with any health issues, you can either book a consultation with us or send us a message via WhatsApp to +91 79074 89839.
+We have the best Ayurvedic doctors in Trivandrum who are always glad to help you.
 If you have any queries, contact us.
-You can also visit
+You can also visit us at our hospital.

 Seasons Change, So Should Your Ayurveda Routine